leahkemp/documentation/diabetes_rna/rna_pipelines_current_status.md

 # RNA pipelines - current status

 Created: 2020/09/24 15:19:42
-Last modified: 2020/10/01 10:24:06
+Last modified: 2020/10/13 12:33:30

-- **Aim:** Evaluate the current pipelines available for processing RNA-seq data.
-This will help us decide if there is a pipeline currently available for our use, one we could adapt, or if we will need to create an RNA-seq pipeline from scratch
+- **Aim:** Evaluate the current pipelines available for processing small non-coding RNA-seq data.
+This will help us decide if there is a pipeline currently available for our use, one we could adapt, or if we will need to create a small non-coding RNA-seq pipeline from scratch

 ## Table of contents